stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 {{< figure src="wrroc-figure2.drawio.svg" link="wrroc-figure2.drawio.svg" id="fig:workflow_crate_er"
   width="75%" title="UML class diagram for Workflow Run Crate" caption="The main differences with Process Run Crate are the representation of formal parameters and the fact that the workflow is expected to be an entity with types [`s:MediaObject`](http://schema.org/MediaObject) (*File* in RO-Crate JSON-LD), [`s:SoftwareSourceCode`](http://schema.org/SoftwareSourceCode) and [`bioschemas:ComputationalWorkflow`](https://bioschemas.org/ComputationalWorkflow).
 Effectively, the workflow belongs to all three types, and its properties are the union of the properties of the individual types.
 In this profile, the execution history (retrospective provenance) is augmented by a (prospective) workflow definition, giving a high-level overview of the workflow and its input and output parameter definitions ([`bioschemas:FormalParameter`](https://bioschemas.org/FormalParameter)).
 The inner structure of the workflow is not represented in this profile.
 In the provenance part, individual files ([`s:MediaObject`](http://schema.org/MediaObject)) or arguments ([`s:PropertyValue`](http://schema.org/PropertyValue)) are then connected to the parameters they realise.
 Most workflow systems can consume and produce multiple files, and this mechanism helps to declare each file's role in the workflow execution.
-The filled diamond <samp>⬧</samp> indicates composition, empty diamond <samp>◇</samp> aggregation, and other arrows relations." >}}
+The filled diamond <samp>⬧</samp> indicates composition, empty diamond <samp>◇</samp> aggregation, and other arrows relations.
+The term prefixes are defined in [Table 1](#prefixes)." >}}

 ### Provenance Run Crate {#provenance-run-crate}